jmieszko/tic-tac-toe/README.md

+<h1>Project 1:  Tic Tac Toe</h1>
+<h2>Introduction</h2>
+This is the first project for the GA SEI.
+The requirements were to construct an interactive webpage that would enable the user to play games of tic-tac-toe.<br><br>
 <h2>Primary User Stories for MVP:</h2>
 <ul>
-<li>As a user, I should be able to start a new tic tac toe game</li>
+<li>As a user, I want to be able to start a new tic tac toe game so that I can play.</li>
-<li>As a user, I should be able to click on a square to add X first and then O, and so on</li>
+<li>As a user, I want to be able to click on a square to add X first and then O, and so on so that I can win.</li>
-<li>As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next</li>
+<li>As a user, I want to be shown a message after each turn for if I win, lose, tie or who's turn it is next so that I know the status of the game.</li>
-<li>As a user, I should not be able to click the same square twice</li>
+<li>As a user, I want to not be able to click the same square twice as that is not allowed.</li>
-<li>As a user, I should be shown a message when I win, lose or tie</li>
+<li>As a user, I want to be shown a message when I win, lose or tie so that I know the status of the game.</li>
-<li>As a user, I should not be able to continue playing once I win, lose, or tie</li>
+<li>As a user, I do not want to be able to continue playing once I win, lose, or tie as that is the end of the game.</li>
-<li>As a user, I should be able to play the game again without refreshing the page</li>
+<li>As a user, I want to be able to play the game again without refreshing the page so that I can continue playing uninterrupted.</li>
 </ul><br>
 <h2>Additional Features Implemented:</h2>
 <ul>